 How to claim compensation for a Eurowings flight delay?

-According to EU Regulation 261/04, passengers who have experienced a delay of over three hours should be compensated for their disruption.
-If you have experienced a flight delay on a Eurowings service, you may be eligible to receive compensation of up to €600.
+According to EU Regulation 261/2004, passengers who have experienced delayed or cancelled flights with Eurowings should be compensated for their disruption.
+According to EU rules, you could claim Eurowings compensation of up to €600.

 Unfortunately, being entitled to compensation is not the same as claiming it.
-The process of enforcing your rights on your own can be very tiresome and time-consuming.
+The process of enforcing your rights on your own can be very stressful and time-consuming.

 SkyRefund is here to help.
 You can use our claim checker to find out if you are entitled to Eurowings flight delay compensation.
 You only need to submit your flight number and travel dates.
 Missed your connecting flight?
 Check your compensation eligibility and our legal experts will take it from there to ensure that you receive what is rightfully yours.